IELTS Speaking Samples and Answers

 Q. Do you agree that the kinds of homes people prefer change as they get older?

-Yes, I do agree with the suggestion that the kinds of homes, people prefer, would change as they get older, primarily because the needs of older people are significantly different from that of the young people, as far as the issues of their economic situation, physical and mental abilities and family support are concerned.
+Answer: Yes, I do agree with the suggestion that the kinds of homes, people prefer, would change as they get older, primarily because the needs of older people are significantly different from those of young people, as far as the issues of their economic situation, physical and mental abilities and family support are concerned.
 For example, for most old people, a home should be easily accessible from all directions in order to facilitate their easy movement.
-Besides, grown-up people prefer homes with more open space with some kind of gardening facilities so that they can keep themselves busy with working in the garden.
+Besides, grown-up people prefer homes with more open space with some kind of gardening facilities so that they can keep themselves busy working in the garden.